 Welcome to the Lowery Lab website!
 We are busy working on a number of different research projects, ranging from microtubule dynamics during axon guidance to craniofacial development to cancer metastasis.
 We are currently funded by the NIH and the Ellison Foundation.

-The Lowery Lab has been located at the Boston Medical Center since 2020, and Laura Lowery is currently an Associate Professor at Boston University.
+The Lowery Lab has been located at the Boston Medical Center in the Section of Hematology and Medical Oncology within the Department of Medicine at Boston University since 2020, and Laura Lowery is currently an Associate Professor at Boston University.
 Prior to that, the lab was located at Boston College (2014-2019).
+Laura is also the Section's Director of Diversity Equity and Inclusion, the Anti-Racism Committee Chair, and the Racial Equity and Wellness Champion to the Boston University Medical Group.

 2016 video to highlight training and mentoring in the Lowery lab